 Deer ticks.
 Lyme disease.
 These words might be enough to keep you indoors this summer.

 First discovered in Lyme, Connecticut, this disease is now found in all 50 US states and on every continent except Antarctica.
-Currently there are 30,000 reported new cases each year, but since so many cases are undiagnosed or misdiagnosed, numbers could be up to 12 times higher.

 It’s growing in numbers and spreading geographically, yet some medical professionals don’t acknowledge that its chronic form even exists!